 The vast majority of people claiming that they have food allergy may at worst have a food intolerance.
 Often it seems that the patient has decided to eliminate a food from their diet based on one bad experience.
-For example, someone may eat some cheese, later develop a headache, and then conclude that the cheese is responsible for causing their headache.
+For example, someone may eat some cheese or sprats in oil, later develop a headache, and then conclude that these products are responsible for causing their headache.
 In other cases, people eliminate foods from their diets because of another family member suspects that he or she has a food allergy, or because they have read a magazine article and decided that the symptoms described relating to their own.

 But it is not as difficult to cope with this problem as it may seem.
 All you need is just avoiding restricted ingredients.
 And do not be afraid that the dishes will not be tasty without them.
 There are millions of recipes that prove quite the opposite.
 If you are lack of menu ideas, need the inspiration to start cooking at home or simply looking for the ways to improve your current cooking skills then look no further than SELF UP.
 They can teach you literally everything.
 There are diverse cooking parties, private events, vegetarian classes and more.
 This can definitely help to east tasty and healthy food.